danklotz/openNotes/micro-reviews.md

 - [The Ring](https://www.imdb.com/title/tt0298130/?ref_=nm_knf_t_4).
 This movie is probably nice to watch good if one likes horror.
 However, its nothing for me.
 - [Road to Perdition](https://www.imdb.com/title/tt0257044/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_road%2520to%2520).
 A good gangster movie, but not my favourite.
 - [The Rock](https://www.imdb.com/title/tt0117500/).
 Action classic.
 Pretty much defined what I expect from an action movie.
 - [RRR](https://www.imdb.com/title/tt8178634/?ref_=nv_sr_srsg_0_tt_7_nm_1_q_rrr).
-I went into this movie expected a completely over-the-top Bolywood movie.
-I got an evern more over-the-top movie than I expected.
-The movie has all the Bolywood elements in there that I do not like but in doses that I still find bearable.
-I also think it is too long and I wished that the action would be toned dwon by...
+I went into this movie expected a completely over-the-top Bollywood movie.
+I got an even more over-the-top movie than I expected.
+The movie has all the Bollywood elements in there that I do not like but in doses that I still find bearable.
+I also think it is too long and I wished that the action would be toned down by...
 A LOT.
 But, of course one does not get that with these kind of productions.
-Overall, I ahve to say that the movie is really funny and I can recommend it.
+Overall, I have to say that the movie is really funny and I can recommend it.

 - **S**
 - 🎭 [The Secret of Kells](https://www.imdb.com/title/tt0485601/?ref_=nv_sr_srsg_4_tt_8_nm_0_q_secrets%2520of%2520kel).
 This is a wonderful animation movie.
 It is worth watching it just for the art style alone.